Cabbageworm

 Photo courtesy Keith Weller, USDA Agricultural Research Service, Bugwood.org

-Beside the three insect pests from the caterpillar family listed above, the following may also be unwelcomed visitors to your vegetable garden.
-They are in no particular order: cross-striped cabbageworm, cutworms, cabbage webworm,(no nothing to do with the internet), southern cabbageworm, corn earworm, gulf white cabbageworm, zebra caterpillar, and the purple-backed cabbageworm.
+Beside the three insect pests from the caterpillar family listed above, the following may also be an unwelcomed visitors to your vegetable garden.
+They are in no particular order: cross-striped cabbageworm, cutworms, cabbage web worm, southern cabbageworm, corn ear worm, gulf white cabbageworm, zebra caterpillar, and the purple-backed cabbageworm.

 Natural Predators

-Natural predators of the cabbageworm and other vegetble garden pests are parasitic wasps, lady beetles, lacewings, ground beetles, spined soldier bug, spiders, yellow jackets and paper wasps just to name a few.
+Natural predators of the cabbageworm and other vegetable garden pests are parasitic wasps, lady beetles, lacewings, ground beetles, spined soldier bug, (also called stink bug), spiders, yellow jackets and paper wasps just to name a few.

 These and other beneficial garden insects are important for the survival of any vegetable garden and yet one more reason to grow an organic garden.
 The use of an insecticide to rid a garden pest will more often than not also kill beneficial garden insects as well.